ElektraInitiative/libelektra/examples/highlevel/README.md

 ```

 ## Execution
-The example just prints its configuration if the `/sw/example/highlevel/#0/current` is set to `1` (boolean true).
+The example just prints its configuration if `/sw/example/highlevel/#0/current/print` is set to `1` (boolean true).
 Otherwise it
 will just read the configuration an print a success message.